 You cannot go wrong with copper.
-It’s is very universal and can work with anyone who isn’t afraid to rock it!
+It’s very universal and can work with you if you aren’t afraid to rock it!

 Trust the process.
-If your stylist says it may take more than one session, let her do it in more than one session!
+If your stylist says copper may take more than one session, let them do it in more than one session!
 If your hair is dark, you cannot just add a bright color without lightening it first.
-Think of your hair as construction paper and the hair color as the crayons.
-If you have a black or brown piece of paper and you color on it with a red or purple or copper crayon, it’s not going to show up well.
+Think of your hair as construction paper and your hair color as crayons.
+If you have a black or brown piece of paper and your color on it with a red or purple or copper crayon, it’s not going to show up well.
 But if you put it on a white piece of paper, amazing stuff can happen!
 You want to be lighter for the brighter colors to show in your hair.

 This color melt reminds me of everyone’s favorite fall beverage the pumpkin spice latte!
 My favorite thing about it is that it’s a great transitional color for your summer blonde hair.
 It adds in that copper underlying pigment before transitioning them to their darker winter hues.

 I recommend this look for fair skin types with more neutral/pink undertones.
 The high lift color on the ends does best on fine hair, but thick hair can wear it as well.
-It may just take two processes to get to the desired lightness.
+With that said, copper should just take two processes to get to the desired lightness.

-I believe this color will suit nearly anyone looking for some warmth in their life!
+I believe this color will suit you if you are looking for some warmth in your life!
 It can be classy or edgy, depending on who is wearing it.

-Ask your colorist to keep your natural root color, just enhance it slightly to give the dramatic look, but without creating and harsh regrowth lines.
-It also helps give a little more depth to the color and allows the copper to pop.
+Ask your hair colorist to keep your natural root color, just enhance it slightly to give the dramatic look, but without creating and harsh regrowth lines.
+It also helps give a little more depth to your hair color and allows the copper to pop.
 Copper tones are always great on a more fair complexion, and can also help to accentuate your soft freckles and make your green eyes pop!
 A copper hair gloss or conditioner is viable to maintain the tone.